 Smoked chicken, while a relatively labor-intensive method of cooking chicken, provides a hearty and healthy meal for friends and family alike!
-Particularly when time is taken to allow chicken to marinate in a well-made brine solution.
+Particularly when time is taken to allow the chicken to marinate in a well-made brine solution.

 Furthermore, you should be encouraged to mix and match the wood used to achieve your ideal smoky taste and texture.